dell/terraform-provider-powerstore/docs/data-sources/hostgroup.md

 # Only one of the attribute can be provided among id and  name

 # Fetching hostgroup using filter expression
+# This filter expression will fetch all the hostgroups where `name` is `hostgroup-ny`
 data "powerstore_hostgroup" "host-group" {
   filter_expression = "name=eq.hostgroup-ny"
 }